Tyler Toney

-Tyler Nathan Toney (born March 24, 1989) is an American entertainer, entrepreneur, producer, and social media personality.
-He is a co-founder and on-screen member of the sports and comedy group Dude Perfect, which is known for trick-shot videos, sports challenges, and stereotype sketches on YouTube, where he is affectionately known as Beard due to him having a much larger beard than any of the other Dude Perfect members.
+Tyler Nathan Toney (born March 24, 1989) is an American entertainer, entrepreneur, producer and social media personality.
+He is a co-founder and on-screen member of the sports and comedy group Dude Perfect, which is known for trick-shot videos, sports challenges and stereotype sketches on YouTube, where he is affectionately known as Beard due to his signature facial hair.

 Early life and education

 Toney was raised in Prosper, Texas, by his father and mother Jeff and Pam Toney.
 He played high school basketball and engaged in various athletic activities.
 After high school, he attended Texas A&M University, where he earned a bachelor's degree in wildlife and fisheries science.

 Formation of Dude Perfect

 In April 2009, while still at Texas A&M, Toney and his roommates Coby and Cory Cotton, Garrett Hilbert, and Cody Jones posted a basketball trick‑shot video online that quickly went viral.
 A subsequent video filmed at a Christian summer camp garnered over 18 million views, after which the group pledged to sponsor a child through Compassion International for every 100,000 views, according to statements made at the time.
 Their early content blended sports, comedy, and family‑oriented values.

 Dude Perfect later expanded into television, live tours, and merchandise.
-Their YouTube channel has surpassed 61.4 million subscribers and accumulated over 18.5 billion views.
+Their YouTube channel has surpassed 62.7 million subscribers and accumulated over 21.6 billion views.
 The channel’s content includes trick‑shot videos, stereotype sketches, and a recurring "battles" series in which members compete in good‑natured contests across different sports.

-Tyler is regularly appears in Dude Perfect videos and is often referred to by fans as “the bearded guy.”
-He is noted within the group for winning the most individual “battles.”
+Tyler regularly appears in Dude Perfect videos and is often referred to by fans as “the bearded guy.”
 Beyond group content, he has been involved in multiple Guinness World Record attempts, many of which involved basketball trick shots, including record-breaking shots from stadium decks and urban towers.
 The group currently holds over 20 official world records.

 In late 2015, Dude Perfect was greenlit for a television series, The Dude Perfect Show, produced by Rob Dyrdek’s Superjacket Productions.
 The series premiered on CMT in April 2016 and later aired on Nickelodeon until 2019.
 The show featured the group undertaking various challenges and comedy sketches.

 Beyond their online content and television, Dude Perfect has expanded into live tours, mobile gaming, and documentary projects such as Backstage Pass, which chronicles their first live tour.
 In 2024, they opened an 80,000‑square‑foot facility in Frisco, Texas with areas designated for public events and interactions.
 Around that time, they also accepted investment from a private firm and formally hired Andrew Yaffe as CEO to oversee the group's business operations and expansion efforts.